bokub/rgb-light-card/README.md

     - type: 'custom:rgb-light-card'
       entity: light.example_light
       colors:
-          # Any option of the light.turn_on service can be used in each color
+          # Any option of the light.turn_on action can be used in each color
           - rgb_color:
                 - 255
                 - 127